keriganmarketing/uretekusa/wp-content/plugins/advanced-sidebar-menu/readme.txt

 * Levels of Categories to display when always display child categories is checked

 <h4>Pro Features</h4>
-* Priority support
+* Priority support.
-* Ability to customize each page linkâ€™s text
+* Ability to customize each page link’s text.
+* Number of levels of pages to show when always displayed child pages is not checked.
+* Click and drag styling for both the page and category widgets.
+* Styling options for links including color, background color, size, and font weight.
+* Styling options for different levels of links.
+* Styling options for the current page or category.
+* Styling options for the parent of the current page or category.
+* Block styling options including borders and border colors.
+* Bullet style selection from 7 styles or select none to have no bullets.
+* Accordion menu support for pages.
+* Accordion menu support for categories.
+* Accordion icon selection from 4 styles of icons.
+* Accordion icon color selection.
+* Accordion option to keep all sections closed until clicked.
+* Accordion option to include highest level parent in accordion.
+* Ability to exclude a page from all menus using a simple checkbox.
+* Link ordering for the category widget.
+* Ability to select and display custom post types.
+* Ability to select and display custom taxonomies.
 * Option to display the current page's parents and grandparents only
+* Option to display child page siblings when on a child page **NEW**
-* Number of levels of pages to show when always displayed child pages is not checked
+* Option to display child page siblings when on a child page with no grandchild pages **NEW**
-* Click and drag styling for both the page and category widgets
-* Styling options for links including color, background color, size, and font weight
-* Styling options for different levels of links
-* Styling options for the current page or category
-* Styling options for the parent of the current page or category
-* Block styling options including borders and border colors
-* Bullet style selection from 7 styles or select none to have no bullets
-* Accordion menu support for pages
-* Accordion menu support for categories
-* Accordion icon selection from 4 styles of icons
-* Accordion icon color selection
-* Accordion option to keep all sections closed until clicked
-* Accordion option to include highest level parent in accordion
-* Ability to exclude a page from all menus using a simple checkbox
-* Link ordering for the category widget
-* Ability to select and display custom post types **NEW**
+* Ability to display the widgets everywhere the sidebar display **NEW**
-* Ability to select and display custom taxonomies **NEW**
+* Ability to select the parent page/category when using the display widget everywhere option **NEW**
+* Access to members only support area.

 <h4>Currently ships with the following languages</h4>
 * English (US)